 Rigid links

-Rigid links are joints between structural members which does not permit relative motion between them.
-Rigid links as an axis offset or structural imperfections could be designed and defined as following.
+Rigid links are connections between structural members that do not permit relative motion between them.
+Rigid links, such as axis offsets or structural imperfections, can be defined as follows.

-The distance for the local X'-direction is absolute for Member Begin and Member End and will always result in shortening the elastic part of the member.
+The distance in the local X' direction is an absolute value for both the member start and end and always results in a reduction of the flexible (elastic) part of the member.

-The distance in local Z' or Y'-direction is related to the local Z' or Y'-direction of the member.
+The distance in the local Y′ or Z′ direction is defined with respect to the corresponding local Y′ or Z′ axis of the member.

 Loading on rigid links

-Any kind of external force loading (uniform distributed, distributed, triangular distributed, self-weight, concentrated etc.) and working actions as temperature loading and pre-stressing, could be applied only on flexible (elastic) part of the member.
-A load applied on the rigid link has to be manually transformed into the nodal load(s).
+Any type of external loading (including uniformly distributed, distributed, triangular distributed, self-weight, concentrated loads, etc.), as well as actions such as temperature loading and pre-stressing, can only be applied to the flexible (elastic) part of the member.
+Loads applied to a rigid link shall be manually transformed into equivalent nodal loads.

 |

-Referencing and interpretation of self-weight load is shown in following example:
+The referencing and interpretation of the self-weight load is illustrated in the following example:

-During the calculation, the load part placed on rigid links and/or outside the member is accepted, too:
+During the calculation, any load segment placed on rigid links and/or outside the member is also taken into account:

 Rigid links in local directions